Skip to content

 • Lymphadenitis

-• Parotid/TMJ/base of skull may get infected
+• Parotid/TMJ/base of the skull may get infected

 How should I treat otitis externa?

-If you can see into the ear canal, enough to see the discharge, then first treat it with
+If you can see into the ear canal enough to see the discharge, then first treat it with

 Steroids: topical – usually combined with the above drops.